 Gingiva (E) – The fibrous tissue, covered by mucous membrane, which immediately surrounds a tooth.
 The gums.

 Gingivectomy – The excision or removal of gingiva.

 Gingivitis – Inflammation of gingival tissue.

 Gingivoplasty – Surgical procedure to reshape gingivae to create a normal, functional form.

 Graft – A piece of tissue or synthetic material placed in contact with tissue to repair a defect or supplement a deficiency.

 Hemisection – Surgical separation of a multirooted tooth so that one portion remains and another portion is removed.

-Identification (ID) Card – A card provided to subscribers of Delta Dental of Minnesota dental plans that contains important information that should be given to their dentists when they (or their eligible dependents) receive treatment.
+Identification (ID) Card – A card provided to subscribers of Delta Dental of Nebraska dental plans that contains important information that should be given to their dentists when they (or their eligible dependents) receive treatment.
 The ID card is not proof of insurance.

 Immediate denture – (See Denture).

 Impacted Tooth – Commonly a tooth embedded in either the soft or bony tissues of the jaw in such a way that it has not erupted or has erupted only partially.